sjappig/rtl-ws/README.md

 rtl-ws
 ======

-RTL2832U monitor with HTML5 UI using websockets
+RTL2832U monitor with HTML5 UI using websockets.
+Check Wiki for details.